British Columbia: Rail

 Rail development expanded greatly in the decades after the Canadian Pacific Railway was completed, in 1885, and was the chief mode of long-distance surface transportation until the expansion and improvement of the provincial highways system began in the 1950s.
 Two major routes through the Yellowhead Pass competed with the Canadian Pacific Railway – the Grand Trunk Pacific Railway, terminating at Prince Rupert, and the Canadian Northern Railway, terminating at Vancouver.

 The British Columbia Electric Railway provided rail services in Victoria and Vancouver between the nineteenth century and mid twentieth century.

 The Pacific Great Eastern line supplemented this service, providing a north–south route between interior resource communities and the coast.
 The Pacific Great Eastern (later known as British Columbia Railway and now owned by Canadian National Railway) connects Fort St James, Fort Nelson, and Tumbler Ridge with North Vancouver.
 The E&N Railway, rebranded as the Island Rail Corridor, formerly served the commercial and passenger train markets of Vancouver Island.
 Service along the route is now minimal.
-Vancouver Island was also host to the last logging railway in North America until its closure in 2017.
+Vancouver Island was host to the last logging railway in North America until its closure in 2017.

 Current passenger services in British Columbia are limited.
 Via Rail operates 10 long-distance trains per week on two lines.
 Local services are limited to two regions, with TransLink providing rapid transit and commuter services in the Lower Mainland and by the Seton Lake Indian Band South of Lillooet with the Kaoham Shuttle.
 Amtrak runs international passenger service between Vancouver, Seattle, and intermediate points.

 Several heritage railways operate within the province, including the White Pass and Yukon Route that runs between Alaska and the Yukon via British Columbia.